dawaltconley/cfn-static-website/docs/static-website.md

 ### Domain

+Base domain name for the static website.

 Type: String
-Description: Base domain name for the static website.

 ## Optional Parameters

 ### Subdomain

+Primary subdomain to associate with the website.
+Pass an empty string for apex domains.

 Type: String
-Description: Primary subdomain to associate with the website.
-Pass an empty string for apex domains.
 Default: www

 ### Redirect